 The Authority is currently maintaining an under-borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary measure.
-This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered.
+This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
+That is, Bank Rate increases during 2022 and the first half of 2023.

-Against this background and the risks within the economic forecast, caution will be adopted with the 2022/23 treasury operations.
-Interest rates in financial markets will be monitored alongside other economic indicators.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
+The Treasurer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: